Old Market (Omaha, Nebraska): History

 The Old Market was developed in the late 1800s as a center for wholesale and other jobs.
 Many manufacturing and printing companies began to locate themselves in the Old Market.
 By the 1960s, the Old Market began experiencing vacancy issues.
 Other venues West of the district pulled people away from it.

-Buildings were eventually converted into apartments and restaurants and became an entertainment by 1970.
-The district was added to the National Register of Historic Places on March 23, 1979 and was designated as an Omaha Landmark on January 22, 1985.
+Buildings were eventually converted into apartments and restaurants and the Old Market became an entertainment district by 1970.
+The district was added to the National Register of Historic Places on March 23, 1979, and was designated as an Omaha Landmark on January 22, 1985.
 In 1988, a block of the Old Market was demolished to build 1200 Landmark Center.
 One of the buildings, the Dewey and Stone Building, had its facade preserved for future usage.

 2016 Old Market explosion

 Many of the original warehouses in the Old Market have been converted into lofts.
 The building on the right was damaged by the January 2016 fire.

-On January 9, 2016, at 2:51 pm local time, a large explosion occurred at M's Pub on the northwest corner of 11th and Howard streets causing a large fire to break out.
+On January 9, 2016, at 2:51 pm local time, a large explosion occurred at M's Pub on the northwest corner of 11th and Howard streets, causing a large fire to break out.
 The fire and subsequent efforts to extinguish it caused a total loss of the 100-year-old building as firefighters worked through the night and following morning.
-Temperatures at the time were in the sub-zero range causing large-scale freezing of the water from the fire fighting efforts.
+Temperatures at the time were in the sub-zero range, causing large-scale freezing of the water from the fire fighting efforts.
 The explosion is believed to have been caused by a gas line that was accidentally ruptured by contractors on behalf of Verizon installing fiber-optic cables.
 Although several people were injured during the explosion, there were no fatalities.
 Eyewitnesses reported injuries sustained by multiple people within the immediate vicinity of the explosion, although these were not broadcast by local media outlets.